Sita Ramam: Filming

-Principal photography began in April 2021 in Kashmir, with the first schedule concluding in July of that year.
-Major locations included Srinagar's Dal Lake, Jalali House, and the Thajwas Glacier in Sonamarg.
-Subsequent filming schedules took place in Russia and Hyderabad, with the final schedule completed in April 2022.
-Certain portions of the song “Kaanunna Kalyanam” were reshot for the Tamil-language version, where the sequence was presented as “Kannukkule.”
+The principal photography for the film, commenced in April 2021 in Kashmir and the first schedule wrapped up in July 2021.
+The primary locations in Kashmir were Srinagar's Dal Lake, Jalali House and Sonamarg's Thajwass Glacier.
+After two subsequent schedules in Russia and Hyderabad, the final schedule took place in April 2022.
+Some parts of the song "Kaanunna Kalyanam" was also reshot and added in the Tamil version as "Kannukkule".

-Soundtrack
+Music

-The film’s score and soundtrack were composed by Vishal Chandrasekhar.
-Audio rights were acquired by Sony Music India.
-The first single, “Oh Sita Hey Rama,” was released on 9 May 2022.
-A reprise version of “Ala Nemaliki,” titled “Inthandam Reprise” and sung by S. P. Charan, was subsequently issued as part of the album’s promotional releases.
+The music and soundtrack was composed by Vishal Chandrasekhar.
+The audio rights were acquired by Sony Music India.
+The first single titled "Oh Sita Hey Rama" was released on 9 May 2022.
+"Ala Nemaliki - Inthandam Reprise" version sung by S. P. Charan was released later.

 Release

 Theatrical

-Sita Ramam was released theatrically on 5 August 2022 in Telugu, along with dubbed versions in Tamil and Malayalam.
-A Hindi-dubbed version was later released on 2 September 2022.
+Sita Ramam released on 5 August 2022 in Telugu along with dubbed versions of Tamil and Malayalam languages.
+The Hindi dubbed version of the film was released on 2 September 2022.

-The film was initially banned in Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates following objections that it offended religious sentiments.
-The ban in the United Arab Emirates was subsequently lifted, and the film opened there on 11 August 2022.
-A pre-release promotional event was held in Hyderabad on 3 August 2022, attended by actor Prabhas.
-Additional promotional activities were organized in Hyderabad, Vijayawada, Vizag, Chennai and Kochi.
+The film's screening was banned in Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates.
+According to an article published by News18, the ban was a result of the film hurting religious sentiments.
+Later, the ban in the United Arab Emirates was lifted and the film released there on 11 August 2022.
+A pre-release event was conducted in Hyderabad on 3 August 2022 with Prabhas attending as guest.
+The team promoted the film at events in Hyderabad, Vijayawada, Vizag, Chennai and Kochi.

 Distribution

-Theatrical distribution rights were handled regionally, with Asian Cinemas acquiring rights for the Nizam area, Annapurna Studios for the Krishna and Uttarandhra regions, Lyca Productions for Tamil Nadu, and Wayfarer Films for Kerala.
-(Note: Undivided Krishna district) Pen Studios secured the Hindi-language distribution rights, while Radhakrishna Entertainments distributed the film in the United States.
-Worldwide theatrical rights were sold for approximately ₹18.70 crore.
+The film is distributed in Nizam region by Asian Cinemas, Krishna (Note: Undivided Krishna district) and Uttarandhra region by Annapurna Studios, Tamil Nadu by Lyca Productions and Wayfarer Films in Kerala.
+The Hindi version rights were acquired by Pen Studios.
+In the United States, it is distributed by S. Radha Krishna's Radhakrishna Entertainments.
+The worldwide theatrical rights of the film were sold at a cost of ₹18.70 crore.

 Home media

-Amazon Prime Video acquired the film’s digital streaming rights.
-The film premiered on the platform on 9 September 2022 in Telugu, with dubbed versions in Tamil and Malayalam.
-The Hindi-language version premiered on Disney+ Hotstar on 18 November 2022.
-Star Maa obtained the satellite broadcast rights.
+The digital distribution rights of the film were acquired by Amazon Prime Video.
+The film premiered on Amazon Prime Video on 9 September 2022 in Telugu and dubbed versions of Tamil and Malayalam languages.
+The film premiered on Disney+ Hotstar in Hindi on 18 November 2022.
+The satellite rights of the film is acquired by Star Maa.

 Reception

 Critical response

-Mrunal Thakur and Dulquer Salmaan, whose performances as Sita and Ram were frequently singled out for praise by critics.

-Sita Ramam received critical acclaim for its performances, direction, music, cinematography, and period setting, though some criticized its pacing and narrative structure.